lapdMouse/lapdMouseCppExamples/README.md

   * `ITK` (https://itk.org)

 Please install the tools suitable for your operating system.
-The examples have been tested on:
+The examples have only been tested on:

-  * Windows with todo: update
-  * MacOS with todo: update
-  * Linux with gcc version 4.8.4 `CMake` version 3.0.2, `ITK` version 4.10
+  * MacOS with Apple clang v 15.0.0 `CMake` version 3.28.1, `ITK` version 5.3

 **Compilation of lapdMouseCppExamples**: First, download and unzip `lapdMouseCppExamples`.
 Then simply configure and build the